 Primary Residence Requirement

 To qualify for the abatement, the condo unit must be the owner’s primary residence.
-This ensures that the tax benefit is directed toward individuals who actively live in and maintain their property, rather than investors or owners of secondary homes.
+This ensures that the tax benefit is directed toward individuals who use the unit as their primary residence, rather than investors or owners of secondary homes.
 The New York City Department of Finance (DOF) actively verifies primary residency status, so it is crucial for owners to provide accurate residency information during application or renewal.

 Ownership Limits